jordansrowles/LeanCorpus/docs/tutorials/index-management/05-stored-round-tripping.md

 public IReadOnlyList<string>?
 Tags { get; init; }
 ```

 If `tag` is absent, `Tags` is `null`.
-If `tag` is present with values, the generated code preserves their stored order.
+If present with values, the generated code preserves stored order.

 ## Numeric encodings

-Temporal and decimal values use explicit encodings:

 | CLR type | Encoding |
 |---|---|